AdobeDocs/commerce-operations.en/help/install/prerequisites/search-engine/overview.md

 ---
-title: Search engine prerequisites
+title: Search engine overview
-functional_areas:
-  - Configuration
-  - Search
-  - System
-  - Setup
+description:
 ---

+# Search engine overview

 As of {{ site.data.var.ee }} and {{ site.data.var.ce }} 2.4, all installations must be configured to use [Elasticsearch][] or [OpenSearch][] as the [catalog](https://glossary.magento.com/catalog) search solution.